t0dd/ruby-jekyll-box/README.md

-Forked from rails/rails-dev-box - works great for rails, wanted to add jekyll to the box, so I did.
+# Originally forked from rails/rails-dev-box repo and reconfigured.

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby and Jekyll Development

 ## Introduction

-This project automates the setup of a development environment for working on Ruby on Rails itself.
-Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.
+This project automates the setup of a development environment for working in Ruby and the Jekyll static site generator.

-Please note this virtual machine is not designed to be used for Rails application development.

 ## Requirements